Abelian varieties not isogenous to Jacobians over global fields: Additional results

 \end{proof}

-\begin{theorem} Let $V\subsetneq \cA_g$ denote a closed subvariety.
-Then, there exists an abelian variety over a number field which is not isogenous to any point of $V$. \end{theorem} \begin{proof} Without loss of generality, we suppose that $V$ is a divisor, and by replacing $V$ by the union of its Galois conjugates, we may assume that $V$ is defined over $\Q$.
-We may proceed as in the positive characteristic setting to find a curve $C\subset \Ag$ having maximal monodromy which satisfies $T(C) \not\subset V$ for every Hecke correspondence $T$.
-In fact, by using the characteristic-zero Lefschetz theorem detailed in \cite[Theorem 1.2]{GorMacMorse} for smooth quasi-projective varieties, we may find a proper curve $C\subset \Ag$ defined over $\Q$ with maximal monodromy, and which satisfies such that $T(C) \not \subset V$ for every Hecke correspondence $T$.
+\begin{theorem} Let $V\subsetneq \cA_g[r]$ denote a closed subvariety over $\overline{\Q}$.
+Then, there exists an abelian variety over a number field which is not isogenous to any point of $V$. \end{theorem} \begin{proof} We first note that the result is trivial for $g = 1$, so we will assume throughout that $g>1$.
+Without loss of generality, we suppose that $V$ is a divisor, and by replacing $V$ by the union of its Galois conjugates, we may assume that $V$ is defined over $\Q$.
+Moreover, by increasing $V$ we may assume that $\cO(V)$ is a power of the Hodge bundle $H$.
+This implies that $(C\cdot V) >0$ for every proper curve $C\subset \Agr$.

+We now proceed as in the positive characteristic setting (but with a much easier argument) to find a curve $C\subset \cA_g[r]$ having maximal monodromy which satisfies $\tau(C) \not\subset V$ for every Hecke operator $\tau$.
+By a Noetherianity argument, we first find a positive integer $k$ such that for all points $x\in\cA_g[r]$, $V$ does not contain $\Spec\cO_{\cA_g[r],x}/(\mathfrak{m}_x^k)$.
+Next, by using the characteristic-zero Lefschetz theorem detailed in \cite[Theorem 1.2]{GorMacMorse} for smooth quasi-projective varieties, and using the fact that the boundary is codimension $>1$ in the Bailey-Borel compactification (recall that $g > 1$), we may find a proper irreducible curve $C\subset \cA_g[r]$ defined over $\Q$ with maximal monodromy such that $C$ does contain $\Spec\cO_{\cA_g[r],x}/(\mathfrak{m}_x^k)$ for some $x$.
+It then follows that $\tau(C)$ is irreducible for every Hecke operator $\tau$, and since $\tau$ is \'etale $\tau(C)$ cannot be contained in $V$.